Anders Carlson (American football): Professional career

+Green Bay Packers

-2023 Season
+2023 season

 Carlson was selected by the Green Bay Packers in the sixth round (207th overall) of the 2023 NFL draft.
 He signed his rookie contract on May 5.

-In his rookie season, Carlson led the NFL in missed kicks with thirteen.
 In the Divisional Round playoff game against the San Francisco 49ers, Carlson missed a field goal which would have given the Packers a seven point lead and forced the 49ers to tie the game rather than take the lead.
 The Packers would end up losing 24–21, ending their season.
 Head coach Matt LaFleur and Carlson's Packer teammates came out in support of Carlson, with LaFleur stating that Carlson's missed kick was not the sole reason for the loss.

-2024 Season
+2024 season

-The Packers decided to bring in some competition for Carlson for in 2024, signing Jack Podlesny on January 24, 2024 and Greg Joseph on March 28, 2024.
+The Packers decided to bring in some competition for Carlson for in 2024, signing Jack Podlesny on January 24, 2024 and Greg Joseph on March 28.
 None of these players would end up making the final roster, and the Packers released Carlson on August 27, 2024.
 He would remain a free agent for the first six games of the season.

 San Francisco 49ers

-On October 15, 2024, the San Francisco 49ers signed Carlson to their practice squad, and elevated him to the active roster for their game against the Kansas City Chiefs on October 20, 2024.
-In this game, he made both of his field goal attempts, including a then career-long 55-yarder, but also missed an extra point attempt.
+On October 15, 2024, the San Francisco 49ers signed Carlson to their practice squad, and elevated him to the active roster for their game against the Kansas City Chiefs on October 20.
+In this game, Carlson made both of his field goal attempts, including a then career-long 55-yarder.
 On November 5, the 49ers released him.

 New York Jets

-On November 8, 2024, Carlson was signed to the New York Jets practice squad.
-He was elevated to the active roster for the game against the Indianapolis Colts on November 17.
-During this game he would beat his personal record again by kicking a 58 yard field goal.
+On November 8, 2024, Carlson was signed to the New York Jets' practice squad.
+He was elevated to the team's active roster for the game against the Indianapolis Colts on November 17.
+During this game, Carlson would beat his personal record again by kicking a 58-yard field goal.
 Carlson would remain the Jets kicker until he was designated inactive for the December 29 game, and he was released by the team the next day on December 30.

 On January 14, 2025, Carlson signed a reserve/futures contract with the Jets.
 On June 18, Carlson was released by the Jets.

+Birmingham Stallions

+On April 14, 2026, Carlson signed with the Birmingham Stallions of the United Football League (UFL).